renlulu/ParseProject/Coinrule/project.md

 ---
+name: Coinrule
-name: Coinruledescription: A smart assistant for crypto currency trading, allowing users to take full control of their trading.
+description: A smart assistant for crypto currency trading, allowing users to take full control of their trading.
 logo: No
 categories: App, Tools
 status: Live